Doctoral Studies

 GSL Mobility Funding

-GSL doctoral students can apply for financial support for actively participating in international conferences, doing research stays and other activities directly related to the doctoral research project.
+GSL doctoral candidates can apply for financial support for actively participating in international conferences, doing research stays and other activities directly related to the doctoral research project.
 Applications must be submitted at least four weeks before attendance of the conference.
 Please note the guidelines for financial support applications and use the digital application form or the downloadable application form below.

 Downloads: